Harshgonnade/AWAK_Assignments-/AWAK/README.md

 - Fill in the login form and test the validations and API integration.

 ## Live Demo
-You can view a live demo of the project at: [GitHub Pages Link](https://your-username.github.io/login-page) If you see the page without run the code then go to versal link [https://awak-assignments.vercel.app/]
+You can view a live demo of the project at GitHub Pages Link [https://your-username.github.io/login-page] If you see the page without run the code then go to versal link [https://awak-assignments.vercel.app/]
 ## Additional Features (Optional)
 - Show/Hide password functionality.